Podcast: Play in new window | Download (Duration: 10:44 — 13.0MB)

 -

-- The use of violence is as irrational as it’s counter productive.
+- The use of violence is as irrational as it is counter productive.
 It is never productive to force someone to do that which they do not wish to do.
-Using appropriate force in other circumstances may be required, for example preventing one child hitting another, or forced removal from the group with disruptive behaviour.
+Using appropriate force in other circumstances may be required, for example preventing one child hitting another, or forced removal from the group when a child is being disruptive.
 Negotiation, persuasion and trade are useful tools to create win-win scenarios.

 - I hope that you found some value in these thoughts.
 Even if you are like most families and can’t even consider home education because two incomes are needed to run the home and pay for the chosen lifestyle.
 For so many these days school is the perfect child care service and the option of having children at home all day is just not on the cards.
 It is undoubtedly true that ‘sending the children to school’ suits the conventional lifestyle, and for some, it is difficult to see home education as even a possibility.
 A more rural lifestyle makes for an easier setting.
 I have found that our small holding activities are well suited to providing things to do as well as space to do it.It is in everyone’s interests to live in an enlightened society.